 Networking of School Zone Flashers: Configure the cell modem to the requirements of owner.
 The vendor must be required to set-up all components of the networked school flasher system and demonstrate a functioning system for a test period of 30 days.

 Traffic Signal System Testing.
-Unless otherwise indicated in Section 953.3(d)(2) for a closed loop system.
 Conduct a separate 30-day operations test on the system and communications.
 Test the entire system for the indicated operation, including proper operation and communication between local controller assemblies, master controller assemblies, and other necessary remote control or monitoring equipment.
 System test includes hardware and software used for control, communication, or monitoring.
 Change inputs, outputs, and programming controls, and adjust or revise initial signal timing parameters, as directed

-Traffic Signal System Training.
-Unless otherwise indicated in Section 953.3(d)(3) for a closed loop system.
-Provide initial system training during the first week of the 30-day system test lasting a minimum of 5 calendar days.
-Trainees include both local municipalities and Department staff as directed by the Representative.

 Ethernet Bridge.